 The GET method is used to retrieve a representation of a resource.
-The service will return the representation using one of the media types specified in the Accept header, subject to requirements in the Media Types clause Media Types.
-If the Accept header is not present, the service will return the resources representations as application/json.
+The service shall return the representation using one of the media types specified in the Accept header, subject to requirements in the Media Types clause Media Types.
+If the Accept header is not present, the service shall return the resource's representation as application/json.